reimagined/resolve/docs/sagas.md

 <!-- prettier-ignore-end -->

 This saga requires a new user to confirm their email address.
-If a user does not confirm the address in a week, the saga cancels the registration.
+If the user does not confirm the address within one week, the saga cancels the registration.

 ## Define a Saga

 ### Add a Saga to the Application

-You can define a saga in one of the following two ways:
+You can define a saga in one of the following ways:

 - In one source file as an object that contains the `handlers` and `sideEffects` objects.